antonbayer/Liferay-Spring-MVC-Thymeleaf-Angular-Portlet/README.md

 mvn clean install liferay:deploy -P liferay
 ```

-Do not forget to configure the params in Maven.
-In my case I set the profile 'liferay' for executing the tasks which is defined in <user_home>/.m2/settings.xml:
+Do not forget to configure the liferay params in Maven.
+In my case I set the profile 'liferay' for executing the tasks which is defined in my <user_home>/.m2/settings.xml:

 ```xml
 <profile>